knative/eventing/docs/registry/README.md

 The Broker `auto-add-demo` will then create the EventType with type `dev.knative.foo.bar` in the Registry.

-## Use Case: Discoverability
+## Discoverability Use Case

+By adding the spec.* fields of EventType as custom columns in the CRD we can fulfill the discoverability use case:

-*As an Event Consumer I want to discover the different event types that I can consume from a particular broker without resorting to any OOB mechanism.*
+*As an Event Consumer I want to be able to discover the different event types that I can consume from the different Brokers, without resorting to any OOB mechanism.*

-By adding the spec.* fields of EventType as custom columns in the CRD we can fulfill this use case.
+First, Event Consumers will list the EventTypes registered in the system

 `$ kubectl get eventtypes -n default`